tri-bit/webflow-mailgun-php/README.md

 # Webflow Mailgun Php
-Deliver seperate forms on your webflow site to different emails using a simple php endpoint.
+Deliver seperate forms on your Webflow site to different emails using a simple php endpoint.

+The form submission will still be recorded on Webflow's form backend and sent (If an email address is specified in Webflow's form settings page.)

 ## Installation